 **Thanks to an constructive critique that I received from a reader, I want to clarify the fact that evidently not everyone will or needs to have a perfect, ideal moment like Adrian and Roslyn had.
 Such expectations can actually make things a lot worse.
 These kind of moments are touching, but they aren’t by any means what’s most important.
 Still, I think the photo is eloquent in that it expresses the desire that we all bear in our hearts.
 For more on this perspective, I would invite you to read this post: 5 Truths About Marriage That Those Who Are Single Probably Don’t Understand.

 In the moments of darkness, one must remember the light.
 A lover must remember the first kiss; a disciple must remember the first moment of his calling.
-The idea isn’t to simply reproduce certain emotions, rather to remind ourselves that what we are trying to live is authentic (supposing that it is).
+The idea isn’t to simply reproduce certain emotions, but rather to remind ourselves that what we are trying to live is authentic (supposing that it is).
 If your “yes” was authentic, then (almost) any crisis can be overcome.

 Now, if you really want to change marriage, let’s be sincere and change the rite.
 As it currently goes: